dpmagill/iphys-toolbox/README.md

 * 64-bit Windows

-Currently, 64-bit macOS has not been implemented and tested.
+Currently, 64-bit macOS has not been implemented or tested.

 ## Software Requirements

 * Matlab.
 FacePulseRate has been tested on Matlab versions 2020a and 2020b.
+Matlab can often be acquired without cost through a university affiliation.

 The following Matlab toolboxes are also required.
-Note that these toolboxes are licensed by Matlab and are not free software.
-The following toolboxes are often provided at no cost when using an academic license.
+Note that these toolboxes require corresponding licenses from Matlab.
+However, they can often be acquired without cost through a university affiliation.
 These are the toolbox names as of Matlab release 2020b; toolboxes are occassionally renamed.

 * Statistics and Machine Learning Toolbox
 * Computer Vision System Toolbox